openfun/richie/UPGRADE.md

   reactQuery.ts.
 Update your import accordingly.
 - We now using Button components from cunningham design system.
 They can be customise with cunningham tokens configuration.
 See https://openfun.github.io/cunningham/?path=/docs/getting-started-customization--docs
+- scss themes variable for SaleTunnel button have been removed.
+These are now cunningham buttons and can be customised using cunningham-tokens.

 ## 2.20.1 to 2.21.0

 - Frontend folder architecture has been totally reworked.
 If you have overridden